awsdocs/incident-manager-user-guide/doc_source/security_iam_service-with-iam.md

 ### Choosing an IAM role in Incident Manager<a name="security_iam_service-with-iam-roles-choose"></a>

 When you create a response plan resource in Incident Manager, you must choose a role to allow Incident Manager to run a Systems Manager automation document on your behalf\.
 If you have previously created a service role or service\-linked role, then Incident Manager provides you with a list of roles to choose from\.
 It's important to choose a role that allows access to run your automation document instances\.
-For more information, see [Runbooks and automation](runbooks.md)\.
+For more information, see [Working with Systems Manager Automation runbooks in Incident Manager](runbooks.md)\.
 When you create a AWS Chatbot chat channel to be used during an incident you can select a service role that allows you to use commands directly from chat\.
-To learn more about creating chat channels for incident collaboration, see [Chat channels](chat.md)\.
+To learn more about creating chat channels for incident collaboration, see [Working with chat channels in Incident Manager](chat.md)\.
 To learn more about IAM policies in AWS Chatbot, see [Managing permissions for running commands using AWS Chatbot](https://docs.aws.amazon.com/chatbot/latest/adminguide/chatbot-cli-commands.html#iam-policies-for-slack-channels-cli-support) in the *AWS Chatbot Administrator guide*\.

 ## Service\-linked roles for Incident Manager<a name="security_iam_service-with-iam-roles-service-linked"></a>